My blog posts likely contain affiliate links, including for the Amazon Associates program.

 I personally love to learn the history of each place I visit, and the best part is that Huntington Beach has a really fascinating history… of surfing!

 One last view you can’t miss is the Huntington Beach surfboard, mounted outside the International Surfing Museum.
 This massive, 42-foot-long board helped Huntington Beach snag a Guinness World Record when 66 people caught a wave together on this giant board.
+Not to mention it is the world’s largest surfboard.
 Pictured above, Mr. V gives you a sense of scale for how big the board is!

 Evening: Sunset & Dinner